ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ## IETF TEEP WG use case

+Use case name:

+: TAM validation

+Who will use it:

+: The TAM server

+Attestation type:

+: background check

+Attesting Party:

+: Trusted Execution Environment (TEE)

+Relying Party:

+: end-application

+Claims used:

+: TBD

+Description:

-The "Trusted Application Manager (TAM)" server wants to verify the state of a TEE, or applications in the TEE, of a device.
+: The "Trusted Application Manager (TAM)" server wants to verify the state of a TEE, or applications in the TEE, of a device.
 The TEE attests to the TAM, which can then decide whether to install sensitive data in the TEE, or whether the TEE is out of compliance and the TAM needs to install updated